 Clams, oysters, mussels: Cook until shells open

 Both hot and cold foods can quickly creep into what the FSIS calls “the danger zone,” (between 40 and 140 degrees Fahrenheit), when bacteria are most likely to grow.
 Keep hot foods above 140 until they’re ready to serve, and keep cold foods refrigerated until they’re ready to serve.
 Serve cold dishes on ice when possible.
 Don’t leave foods out for more than two hours.
 Are you serving food outside in hot weather?
-Cut that time to one hour, the Centers for Disease Control and Prevention recommends.
+Cut that time to one hour, the U.S. Food and Drug Administration recommends.

 If you’re doing your summer party potluck style, keep track of who is bringing what so you can plan for safe storage and serving.
 Make sure there is enough space in your refrigerator so you can put the dishes in there when your guests arrive if you aren’t planning to cook or serve the dishes they bring immediately.
 Are you out of space?
 Keep a cooler of ice on hand with a digital thermometer to monitor the temperature.
 Store your drinks in a separate cooler to avoid opening it frequently and raising the temperature.